 What are the skills needed to be a board director?

-Contrary to what many people think, for most boards, officially, there are no skills needed to be a board director.
-But there are many skills that boards and chairs look for when appointing a new board member.
-Whilst some skills are required by the board, others are highly regarded and having them will help you stand out from other candidates.
-Analyzing and identifying with these will help to determine what value you have to offer at board level.
+Contrary to what many people think, for most boards, officially, there are no skills needed to be on a board of directors.
+However, there are many skills that boards and chairs look for when appointing a new board member.
+While each board will mandate some required skills such as financial management, effective communication and critical thinking, others are always highly regarded, and having them will help you stand out from other candidates.
+Analyzing and identifying these skills will help determine your value at board level.
 Addressing them will be invaluable during your board search and appointment journey.

 What is the role of boards and their members?

-The role of a board and its members will vary to some degree by country, organization type, industry, compliance regulations, and the organizational charter.
-However, from my experience working with boards for more than a decade, there are several key roles common to most boards.
+The role of a board and its members will vary by country, organization type, industry, compliance regulations, and organizational charter.
+However, from my more than a decade of experience working with boards, several key roles are common to most boards.

 These include:

-- The organization’s performance – essentially, the buck ends with the board and the strategies they implement or support.
+- The organization’s performance – essentially, the buck ends with the board and the strategies it implements or supports.

 - Financial management and reporting – ensuring the organization is solvent, following best financial practices, keeping appropriate accounting records, and producing public financial reports if required.